aamhaamm/ICS415-Assignments/README.md

 ## Repository Structure

-- **Lecture1/**: Contains the implementation of the ray tracing task explained in Lecture 1.
+- [Lecture1/](Lecture1/) – Contains the implementation of the ray tracing task explained in Lecture 1.
-- **Lecture2/**: Contains the implementation of the shading and lighting task for Lecture 2.
+- [Lecture2/](Lecture2/) – Contains the implementation of the shading and lighting task for Lecture 2.
-- **Lecture3/**: Contains the implementation of the shadows and reflections task for Lecture 3.
+- [Lecture3/](Lecture3/) – Contains the implementation of the shadows and reflections task for Lecture 3.
+- [Lecture4/](Lecture4/) – Contains the implementation of the Stanford Bunny rendering task for Lecture 4.
+- [Lecture5/](Lecture5/) – Contains the implementation of the ray traced scene with Cylinder, Sphere, and Stanford Bunny for Lecture 5.
+- [Project1/](Project1/) – Contains the implementation for Project 1.
+- [Project2/](project2/) – Contains the Unity project demonstrating the Shadertoy Cable Shader.

 Each lecture folder includes: